leilaicruz/workshop-checkin/README.md

 # workshop-check-in
-Software carpentry check in session for Git
+Check in repor for the session on Git